Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

 \subsection{Scalability}

 A key advantage of our framework is its exceptional computational efficiency, which enables high-throughput trajectory planning by leveraging massive parallelism.
 We validate this performance in Figure \ref{fig_scalability}, which analyzes the scalability of our pipeline's two core components.

-First, the inference speed of our learned flow policy allows for extensive exploration of the solution space.
-As shown in Figure \ref{fig_scalability}(a), the policy is capable of generating hundreds of candidate trajectories in tens of milliseconds, even for large systems.
-This rapid generation is fundamental to our approach, as it provides a rich set of high-quality candidates for the refinement stage.
-Second, our SF solver is designed to capitalize on this parallelism.
-Figure \ref{fig_scalability}(b) confirms that its computation time scales near-linearly with the number of trajectories refined simultaneously, a direct benefit of our custom GPU-vectorized solver (see \ref{Appendix}).
+First, the learned flow policy provides rapid inference, enabling extensive exploration of the solution space.
+As shown in Figure \ref{fig_scalability}(a), the policy can generate hundreds of candidate trajectories in tens of milliseconds, even for large systems.
+This rapid generation is crucial to our approach, as it provides a rich set of high-quality candidates for the subsequent refinement stage.

+Second, the SF solver is designed to exploit this parallelism.
+Figure \ref{fig_scalability}(b) demonstrates that its computation time scales nearly linearly with the number of trajectories refined simultaneously, a direct benefit of our custom GPU-vectorized solver (see \ref{Appendix}).

-The synergy between rapid sampling and parallel refinement creates a pipeline uniquely suited for solving multiple problems concurrently.
-For instance, our system can tackle fifty distinct planning problems at once.
-Generating 10 candidate trajectories for each problem (500 total) takes under 60 ms. Refining the top 5 candidates from each problem (250 total) takes less than 300 ms. Consequently, our framework can deliver high-quality, refined solutions for all fifty problems in well under a second, demonstrating its significant potential for real-time, multi-task applications.
+The combination of fast sampling and parallel refinement makes the pipeline highly effective for concurrent problem solving.
+For example, our system can process fifty distinct planning problems at once.
+Generating 10 candidate trajectories for each problem (500 total) takes less than 60 ms. Refinement of the top 5 candidates from each problem (250 total) takes less than 300 ms. Consequently, our framework can deliver high-quality, refined solutions for all fifty problems in well under a second, illustrating its strong potential for real-time, multi-task applications.